Public Education: Start Again

 Posted by Stephen Dill on May 24, 2011

 I am slowly beginning to realize that there are many people alive today who consider the current public education system as dysfunctional and out of synch with human nature as I do.
-For those who I have already crossed paths with, I want to hear who you are running into in life who share our perception, if not our commitment to create a new system.
+For those who I have already crossed paths with, I want to hear who you are running into in life who share our perception, if not our commitment to creating a new system.
 Keep us posted!

 Peter Gray, author and research psychologistIn that vein, I wanted to alert you all to a wonderful resource I was fortunate enough to meet and spend an afternoon with.
 Peter Gray is a research psychologist who recently retired from teaching at Boston College.
 He is the author of the primary textbook for college-level instruction, Psychology.
 I ran across Peter’s thoughts on education through the blog of a fellow education revolutionary who was extolling Peter’s bravery in calling public schools prisons.
 Peter’s blog, Freedom To Learn, struck a chord in every post I read, as I am sure they will for you: